pietrop/slate-transcript-editor/README.md

 import 'bootstrap-css-only';
 ```

-Alternativly this gives you the extra flexibility of pick your own styling from [bootswatch](https://bootswatch.com/) ([npm](https://www.npmjs.com/package/bootswatch)) or you can write your own overriding the boostrap classes (see [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/) and [react-bootstrap](https://react-bootstrap.github.io/getting-started/theming/) on themeing) for more info.
+Alternativly this gives you the extra flexibility to <!-- pick your own styling from [bootswatch](https://bootswatch.com/) ([npm](https://www.npmjs.com/package/bootswatch)) or you can  --> write your own overriding the boostrap classes (see [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/) and [react-bootstrap](https://react-bootstrap.github.io/getting-started/theming/) on themeing) for more info.

 ## Documentation